Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 Usually (in Japanese decks) the manufacturer’s mark is on the coloured <span lang="ja-Latn">kasu</span> card, much like the ace of spades is used in European decks.
-In Korean decks the mark can also be on the full moon card, or on the jokers.
+In Korean decks, the mark can also be on the full moon card or the jokers.